hpehl/manatoko/README.md

 ### `tcpm.sh`

-If you're using testcontainers with podman <4.x on macOS, please start `./tcpm.sh` and make sure to set the following environment variables **before** running the tests.
+If you're using testcontainers with Podman 3.x on macOS, please start `./tcpm.sh` and make sure to set the following environment variables **before** running the tests.

 ```sh
 DOCKER_HOST=unix:///tmp/podman.sock